 Management and employees are committed to improved and effective consultation in the workplace.

 The safety and health representatives, in consultation with management, are responsible for updating the noticeboards.
-The effectiveness of the OHS Committee meetings is measured by member attendance rates, which subsequently forms part of the key performance indicators reported to Corporate Executive.
+The effectiveness of the WHS Committee meetings is measured by member attendance rates, which subsequently forms part of the key performance indicators reported to Corporate Executive.

 Workers' compensation and injury management

 DoT has a strong focus on early intervention and return to work.
 People Managers are trained in the importance of good injury management and return to work procedures, all with the purpose of promoting a supportive, productive and positive workplace.

 DoT has a dedicated Employee Experience team who manage the workersí compensation claims and supports the management of the non-work related injury management issues.